gmvoit/just-the-docs/PressureProfiles.md

 Entropy-based methods for determining $\alpha (r)$ are particularly useful for characterizing non-cosmological processes, such as radiative cooling and feedback energy input from the central galaxy, because those energy sinks and sources modify the entropy profile that would otherwise result from cosmological structure formation.

-The **ExpCGM** framework includes three physically justifiable non-cosmological modifications of $\alpha_K$ that users may wish to implement.
+The **ExpCGM** framework includes three physically justifiable non-cosmological modifications of $\alpha_K$ that users may wish to implement:

 ### Cooling Flow Profile